 While canola oil is promoted as a heart-healthy fat, some studies dispute this claim.

-The findings of the 2018 study contrasted with an industry-funded review that linked canola oil intake to beneficial effects on heart disease risk factors, such as total cholesterol and “bad” LDL cholesterol levels (25).
+The findings of the 2020 study contrasted with a 2013 industry-funded review that linked canola oil intake to beneficial effects on heart disease risk factors, such as total cholesterol and “bad” LDL cholesterol levels (

-Summary Some studies suggest that canola oil may increase inflammation and negatively impact memory and heart health.
-However, more studies are needed.
+Some studies suggest that canola oil may increase inflammation and negatively impact memory and heart health.
+However, other research reports positive effects on health.

 It’s clear that more research is needed to fully understand how canola oil impacts health.